THORACIC HERNIATED DISC

 Thoracic Herniated Disc

 Slipped disc, artworkA thoracic herniated disc occurs when the intervertebral disc’s annulus (the outer fibers) becomes damaged and the soft inner material of the nucleus pulposus ruptures out of its normal space.
 If the annulus tears near the spinal canal, the nucleus pulposus material can push into the spinal canal.
-Unfortunately, The spinal cord in the Thoracic area does not provide extra space.
+Unfortunately, the spinal cord in the middle back area does not provide extra space.

 So, when a herniated disc occurs in the mid-back, doctors often consider it extremely serious.
 In severe cases, the pressure on the spinal cord can lead to paralysis below the waist.
-Fortunately, herniated discs are not nearly as common in the thoracic spine as in the lumbar spine.
+Fortunately, herniated discs seldome occur in the thoracic spine.

 Learn about herniated thoracic discs including: